oroinc/documentation/user/back-office/system/configuration/commerce/product/global-configurable-products.rst

    **Everywhere** --- With this option selected, all the simple products are displayed together with the configurable one on a product page, product listing, and a shopping list page.

      .. image:: /user/img/system/config_commerce/product/display_simple_variations.png
+        :alt: A storefront product listing page displaying both configurable product and its variations

    **Hide Completely** --- The option hides all the simple products that belong to the configurable one on the product listing and search results pages enabling a customer to select only the configurable one.

       .. image:: /user/img/system/config_commerce/product/hide_simple_variations.png
+        :alt: A storefront product listing page displaying only the configurable product without variations

 3. Click **Save Settings**.